Thomas Emmette Stancil

 He became a tenant farmer for John Turner Hales at the "Jim Place."
 Tobacco was his money crop.
 John Turner was the son of Condary Hales, half brother of John Thomas Stancil.
 Emmette and Dessie moved into the tenant house that John Thomas Stancil had built.

-A year after Emmette and Dessie were married, George gave him the painted Indian pony named "Zeb" that he's purchased for Ralph.
+A year after Emmette and Dessie were married, George gave him the painted Indian pony named "Zeb" that he'd purchased for Ralph.
 Originally George had purchased this painted white and roan Indian stud pony for $55 in 1924 from Raymond Weaver.
-Ralph was heart broken.
+Ralph was heartbroken.
 It wasn't long before Emmette traded the pony for a mule he could use for farming.

 After George got his turntable, he gave his rectangular wooden table to Emmette.
 Emmette and Dessie used it for many years.